Skip to main content

 auto_create_users

-Whether DCT must automatically create account records for successful authentication attempts using a username which does not match any accounts.
+Whether DCT must automatically create account records for successful authentication attempts using a username that does not match any accounts.

-If this is disabled, an administrator must create a DCT account with an ldap_principal attribute matching the value from the LDAP/Active Directory server prior to the first login attempt.
+If this is disabled, an administrator must create a DCT account with a ldap_principal attribute matching the value from the LDAP/Active Directory server prior to the first login attempt.

 hostname